 After Allison recites the poem a few times she rests her arms on the metal desk and puts her head down.
-She mumbles “None were pure enough” then goes quiet again.
+She mumbles “None of us were pure enough” then goes quiet again.
 The interviewer leaves the sterile, white room when it’s clear his additional queries aren’t going to be answered.

 Allison stays slumped in her seat for several more minutes before the video ends.
 After watching the footage over and over I don’t think Bethany and I are going to be able to sleep tonight.